General Cinema: Brand development

-In 1986, General Cinema collaborated with Industrial Light & Magic (ILM) to create the first of a brand new policy trailers.
+In 1986, General Cinema officially collaborated with Industrial Light & Magic (ILM) to create the first of a new series of policy trailers.

 In 1992, the company collaborated with Lucasfilm Ltd. to create new mascots for the company.

 Within less than a year, the then-iconic Candy Band was created; soon after, two more mascots were developed and named Popcorn Bob, and Pepsi Sue, three developments that were used in pre-show reels from 1993 to 2002.
 In 1993, its holding company, by then named Harcourt General, spun-off General Cinema as a separate company.

 Company closing

 After competition forced the closure of a number of General Cinema locations, General Cinema filed for Chapter 11 bankruptcy on October 11, 2000, with accompanying resignation of Richard A. Smith and a further employed Smith family member.
 On December 7, 2001, AMC Theatres agreed to buy GC Companies, Inc. as part of GC's Chapter 11 reorganization plan, an acquisition completed on March 29, 2002.
 With the acquisition, the Credits loyalty program merged into the MovieWatcher network.

 The General Cinema Corp. trademark was placed up for auction on December 8, 2010.
 In December 2011, this trademark was published for opposition by JTE Multimedia.
 On March 11, 2014, the USPTO declared the trademark "General Cinema" abandoned.